More than 10% of Congress won't return to their seats after 2026

 The most common way to leave Congress in the Trump era is retirement, as more than 140 lawmakers have done from 2017-2024.

-Pelosi's announcement came shortly after November 2025 off-year elections that saw Democrats surge in races across the country that she would not seek another term.
+Pelosi's announcement that she would not seek another term came shortly after November 2025 off-year elections that saw Democrats surge in races across the country.
 Greene's surprise decision to resign effective Jan.
-5, 2026 came after a very public clash with President Trump over his second term agenda and the release of the Epstein files.
+5, 2026, came after a very public clash with President Trump over his second-term agenda and the release of the Epstein files.

 Ahead of the 2026 midterms, many older Democrats are opting to pass the torch to a younger generation, like Sens.
 Dick Durbin and Jeanne Shaheen and Reps.
 Jan Schakowsky, Dwight Evans and Danny Davis.